-Will Not Fill - If a Chart LNG tank will not take fuel check the following:
+Will Not Fill - If a Chart LNG tank will not take fuel, check the following:

-1. Verify fuel nozzle is fully engaged to the receptacle and in the forward locked position.
+- 1. Verify the fuel nozzle is fully engaged onto the receptacle and in the forward locked position. - 2.
+Tank pressure should be below 10.3 bar, if not, follow proper fueling procedures in VT-0048.